emaforlin/banking-api/README.md

 # banking-api

-Night summer project, made with 30 degrees celsius at night
+Night summer project, made with 30 degrees celsius at night (sarcastic but true)